Farahat612/Real-Time-Chat/README.md

 ## Project Overview

 The Real-Time Chat Web App is a simple yet powerful web application that allows users to communicate with each other in real-time.
-The app utilizes the Django web framework, which provides a solid foundation for building robust and scalable web applications.
+The app utilizes the Django web framework.
+You can watch a demo here if interested: https://tinyurl.com/RTC-app

 ## Features